EngJay/EngJay/README.md

 - Natively build embedded software on the host machine for simulation.
 - Use Python to run simulations with embedded C/C++ modules.
 - Test embedded software off-target.
-- Build embeddded software in a Docker container.
+- Build embeddded software in a Docker containers.
 - Build CI pipelines for embedded software.
 - Support multiple microprocessors from different vendors with a single codebase without it being a nightmare.